Timeline of sovereigntism in Puerto Rico (2000s–2010s): Acevedo Vilá, Miranda Marín and the ELA Soberano

-In October 2003, after regaining the presidency of the PPD, Acevedo Vilá reaffirmed his expressions of 1998 and within a year, the organization of a Constituent Assembly to attend the status of Puerto Rico became part of the party's 2004 Programme for Government.
+In October 2003, after regaining the presidency of the PPD, Acevedo Vilá reaffirmed his expressions of 1998 and within a year, the organization of a Constituent Assembly to attend the status of Puerto Rico became part of the party's 2004 Program for Government.
 The PPD's government program once again supported the non-territorial development of the Commonwealth.
 In the 2004 general elections, Acevedo Víla defeated Roselló, while Pratts lost to Luis Fortuño.
 In 2005, Acevedo Vilá presented a status bill that would attend the issue and subsequently pursue a Constituent Assembly if the people of Puerto Rico supported a new process.
 However, after the PNP delegation replaced it with a substitutive proposal that established the Constituent Assembly as only "a possibility", the governor vetoed the project citing that "the [PNP was] trying to fool the country".
 George W. Bush's administration released a task force report in December 2005.
 The document was controversial among both factions of the PPD, first because it directly declared that the sovereignty of Puerto Rico lied exclusively in Congress and that any further development within the territorial clause was implausible and secondly, because it listed free association as a variant of independence, despite it being listed separately in the UN's General Assembly Resolution 1514.
 However, the report does differentiate free association from independence in practice, declaring that both the retention of the United States Citizenship and of free access (travel between countries without the need of a visa) between parts could be negotiated as part of the compact.
 The inform concludes that among the "constitutionally viable" options, it represents the one closest to the historical "perfected Commonwealth".